langmead-lab/vargas/README.md

 ### Generating a buildfile

  A graph is built from a buildfile.
-A graph buildfile can be made using `vmatch build`.
+A graph buildfile can be made using `vargas build`.
   `-r` and `-v` specify the reference FASTA and VCF respectively.
 A region can be specified with `-R`.
   The percentage of individuals to include in the graph is specified with `-s` and a comma seperated list of values.
   `-c` will generate complements of each graph.